Optable/optable-ios-sdk/README.md

 ### Integrating GAM360

-We can further extend the above `targeting` example to show an integration with a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account:
+We can further extend the above `targeting` example to show an integration with a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account.

+It's suggested to load the GAM banner view with an ad even when the call to your sandbox `targeting()` method results in failure:

 ```swift
 import GoogleMobileAds